pkardas/notes/books/clean-agile.md

 Developers understand Agile to be a methodology for streamlining the development process and for making software development more predictable, more practicable, and more manageable.

-Many developers ate blissfully unaware of management's use of the metrics provided by the implementation of Agile practices and the data it produces.
+Many developers are blissfully unaware of management's use of the metrics provided by the implementation of Agile practices and the data it produces.